 Tips for Effective Application

 - Clean Thoroughly: Use Revivex Pro Cleaner and a non-abrasive sponge to remove dirt and oils.
-This guarantees proper adhesion of the waterproofing agent.
+A clean surface helps the waterproofing bond properly.

 - Apply Evenly: Spray a thin, even coat of Revivex DWR Spray on the dry rainfly.
-Make sure you’re in a well-ventilated area to enhance effectiveness.
+Work in a well-ventilated area.

-- Allow to Cure: Give the new waterproofing layer at least 24 hours to cure before packing away your rainfly.
-This step is critical for long-lasting protection.
+- Allow to Cure: Give the new waterproofing layer at least 24 hours to cure before packing the rainfly away.
+Skipping this step shortens how long the protection lasts.

 Storing Your Tent Properly